pnoulis/agent-factory/README.md

 *Infrastructure* and *Content*.

-Data that is classified as Infrastructure represent among other things:
+Data that is classified as Infrastructure are the support tools and metadata

+that enable product-lifecycle operations.

 - Tools
+- Development process specifications
+- Product and Software requirement specifications
+- Developer environments
-- Documentation
+- Integrations
-- Configuration data
+- Docker images
 - Scripts
 - Libraries
 - Metadata
+- Programs

-While Content refers to data that is not supportive in nature but
+While Content refers to data generated with the intent to advance the project

-rather are dependent in some way or another to the infrastructure.
+but not document or support the project.
+Content uses infrastructure while

+infrastructure should never make use of the content.

 ### Content
 All Content data is nested under the `dep/` and `usr/` secondary hierarchies such as: